kyverno/chainsaw/website/docs/reference/jp/examples/lookup.md

 ## Description

-returns the value corresponding to the given key/index in the given object/array
+Returns the value corresponding to the given key/index in the given object/array.

 ## Examples